This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Cyprus.

 In your country, does the insolvency of a party affect the enforceability of an arbitration agreement?

-Pursuant to Section 5 of Cap.
-4, where a party to an agreement which includes an arbitration clause is bankrupt, the arbitration clause will only be enforceable against the bankrupt party if the trustee in bankruptcy adopts the agreement.
-Furthermore, if the aforementioned provision cannot be applied, the trustee in bankruptcy or any other party to the agreement can apply to the court to issue an order referring the matter to arbitration as provided in the arbitration clause.
+Moreover, according to section 5 of Cap.
+4, where a party to an agreement that includes a reference to arbitration becomes bankrupt, the arbitration clause will only be enforceable against the bankrupt party if the agreement is adopted by the trustee in bankruptcy, and, if the aforementioned provision does not apply, the trustee in bankruptcy or any other party to the agreement may petition the court for an order to refer the case to arbitration per the arbitration clause.

-In cases where a party to an already pending arbitration procedure is declared insolvent, the permission of the Registral of Companies/Official Receiver will be required before the arbitration proceedings can resume.
+If a party to an already pending arbitration procedure is declared bankrupt, the Registrar of Companies/Official Receiver must provide authorization for the arbitration procedures to resume.